-The tall fences of the boarding school stood imposingly in the morning light against the pastel sky.
-There were bars on the building's windows, making it even more difficult for the students to glimpse the outside world that they were so desperately longing for.
+Against the pastel sky, the boarding school fences stood imposing.
+Bars covered the building's windows, making it even harder for students to glimpse the outside world they so desperately wanted to see.

 Natsuo gulped as he surveyed the massive tile facility where he had been sentenced to spend the rest of his high school years.
-He had been sent there as punishment for his inappropriate attitude and lack of respect for superiors - and now, for the very first time, remorse was beating inside of him.
+He had been sent there as punishment for his inappropriate attitude and disrespect towards his superiors - and now, for the very first time, remorse was beating inside him.

-The middle-aged man slammed the car door shut as a person emerged from the heavy doors, waving in their direction.
-She wore formal attire with a white shirt and black skirt, topped off by a blazer with a golden pin.
-Her dark hair was tied into a neat bun, completing her professional look.
+Masahi slammed the car door shut as a person emerged from the heavy doors, waving in their direction.
+She was a middle-aged woman, wearing formal attire with a white shirt and black skirt, topped off by a blazer with a golden pin.
+Her dark hair was tied in a neat bun, completing her professional look.

 "Dad, I..."